-What is Markup Percentage?
+What Is Markup Percentage?

-Markup Percentage is a percentage mark-up over the cost price to get the selling price and calculated as a ratio gross profit to the cost of the unit.
+Markup Percentage is a percentage mark-up over the cost price to get the selling price and is calculated as a ratio of gross profit to the cost of the unit.
 In many cases, the companies that sell their products, during the process of decision making for selling price, take the cost price and use a mark-up, which, in general, is a small factor or a percentage of the cost price, and use that as the profit margin and decide the selling price.

-Markup Percentage Formula
+Markup Percentage Definition

 Markup Percentage can be calculated as the gross profit in terms of percentage which would be of the cost of the unit and can be represented using the below formula:

 The second step is to divide the margin or the gross profit by the cost of goods sold, which shall give us the markup percentage.
+Thus, from the above formula and explanation, we come to know how to calculate markup percentage.

-Let’s see some simple to advanced examples to understand it better.
+Let’s see some simple to advanced examples to understand them better.

 Example#1

 Consider the selling price of a bike is 200,000, and the cost price of the bike is 150,000.
-You are required to calculate the markup on the bike and markup percentage as well that the dealer is trying to implement on the same.
+You are required to calculate the markup on the bike and markup percentage that the dealer is trying to implement on the same.

 Solution:

-Use the following data for the calculation.
+Use the following data to find markup percentage.

 Calculation of markup can be done as follows –